solidi/writing/64-the-not-so-small-things-of-developing-software.md

 **Defaults rule the perceived experience** - what comes shipped in software is what sticks to its adopters.
 I've learned what is preset in software, such as settings and default preferences, shapes a first impression.
 That impression predicts an excellent experience from a flawed one.
 Adopters of my software rarely see past the defaults.
 Those who do are my power users.

 **Rubber ducking clarifies intent** - when I speak to a rubber duck about issues, it solves my problems.
 When it doesn't,  I'll take another step, talking to a human about what I am to do.
 Performing these two actions has a consistent effect.
-It increases the odds of achieving what I've said, solving the problem in a shorter time.
+Speaking increases the odds of achieving what I've said, solving the problem in a shorter time.

 **Communicate using video often** - a problem discussed in a conversation needs context.
 Today, sharing motion capture has become effortless.
 Why not [cut a gif or movie](https://www.cockos.com/licecap/) of the observation?
 Since I've used gif creation, it has helped me cast a broader net to solve my problems faster.